mafe72/ATTinyUINO/README.md

 Make sure you meet the following criteria when creating / submitting your issue:

 - Use a clear and descriptive title to identify the problem / suggestion.
-- Describe the exact steps to reproduce the problem in as much detail as possible
+- Describe the exact steps to reproduce the problem in as much detail as possible.
-- Mention where this problem was found / what your suggestion will affect
+- Mention where this problem was found / what your suggestion will affect.

 ## Contribution to hardware improvements